Mint Chocolate Brownies

 Tap the stars to rate this recipe!

-Few flavors satisfy this Lebanese girl's sweet tooth quite like chocolate and mint.
 My Peppermint Chocolate Brownies are a family favorite for the layers of chewy brownie, cool mint buttercream, and perfectly smooth chocolate top layer.
 Like and Andes Mint, taken all the way to the top level!
-These are rich, so they are nice cut in small 1-inch bites as well.
+These are rich, so they are nice cut in smaller bites for a smaller nibble.

 Servings: 24 2-inch brownies